10.3 Troubleshooting Index

 - If using control points: control point names must be identical across sessions, case-sensitive.
 A control point named "CP1" and one named "cp1" will not match.

 - Confirm the scans have adequate physical overlap.
 Sessions that only share a doorway or a narrow corridor connection are borderline.
-Sessions that share 20 or more meters of common path are reliable.
+Sessions that share 65 ft (20 m) or more of common path are reliable.

 - Go to Windows Settings, System, Power and Battery, Screen and Sleep.
 Set both Screen and Sleep options to Never.